 3. Prioritize protein

 Whether you get protein from animals, plants, or both, just make sure it’s coming from a quality source.
 If you’re a meat-eater, opt for grass-fed beef, wild-caught salmon, and pastured poultry and eggs.
-If not, skip the fake meats in favor of real protein-rich foods like beans and legumes.
+If you’re vegan, limit the fake meats in favor of real protein-rich foods like beans and seeds.

 4. Befriend healthy fat